 The junior volunteer program is extremely competitive, thus not all students who apply and interview will be accepted.

 The Junior Volunteer application portal is now closed for our 2020 junior volunteer program.
 We will reopen our application portal starting in August 2020 for the next round of on-boarding which begins January 2021.
 If you graduate in 2022 or later, we encourage you to submit an application at that time.
 Thank you!

 1. How long does the volunteer application process typically take?

 The application and screening process typically takes three to four weeks.
-Students who wish to begin volunteering in early June should apply in April.
 The minimum age to volunteer is 14.
 We ask that the junior volunteer applications are submitted by December 31st and typically begin interviews in February for the upcoming spring/summer session.

 2. What is volunteer training?